 The purpose of accounting is not only limited to recording monetary receipts and payments.
 On the basis of the summary of accounts, proper decisions regarding the business policy can be taken.
-Necessary and useful information to an organisation as wells as different summaries can be easily and quickly obtained from the ledger.
-Thus the fulfilment of the main objects of accounting is possible with the help of the ledger only.
-Therefore ledger is known as King of Books.
+Necessary and useful information to an organization as wells as different summaries can be easily and quickly obtained from the ledger.
+Thus the fulfillment of the main objects of accounting is possible with the help of the ledger only.
+Therefore ledger is known as the King of Books.

 Ledger posting in accounting becomes useful to get the following information

 It gives information about how much capital is employed in the business.